TanviVS/Asian-American-Dataset-Analysis/README.md

 # Asian-American-Dataset-Analysis
-Analyzed national Asian American living standards dataset using Oracle SQL to deduce contributing factors to socioeconomic factors and mental health
+My group and I analyzed national Asian American living standards dataset using Oracle SQL to deduce contributing factors to socioeconomic factors and mental health.
+My focus was specifically working on the DML code.